-The scaling with system size has not been explored in this paper.
-In fact the question of scaling is an open one for variational techniques in general.
-The recompilation method we describe here, through its dependence on energy-minimisation, will be subject to essentially the same scaling as all such methods.
+Ultimately the recompilation method we describe here, being dependent on variational energy-minimisation, will be subject to essentially the same scaling as all variational methods.
+The corresponding issues of `barren plateaus'~{\cite{barren_init}} and local versus global cost functions~{\cite{cerezoNatComms2021}}, etc, are under very active investigation in the field~ \cite{Yuan2019,natural_gradient,noisy_natural}.

+We concluded the main part of the paper by indicating some potential application areas for the technique.

 {\textbf{Acknowledgements} We thank Xiao Yuan, Sam McArdle and Earl Campbell for very helpful comments.
 This work was supported by EPSRC grant EP/M013243/1.
-The authors would like to acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility in carrying out this work (\href{http://dx.doi.org/10.5281/zenodo.22558}{dx.doi.org/10.5281/zenodo.22558}) }
+SCB acknowledges support from the EPSRC QCS Hub EP/T001062/1, from U.S. Army Research Office Grant No. W911NF-16-1-0070 (LOGIQ), and from EU H2020-FETFLAG-03-2018 under the grant agreement No 820495 (AQTION).
+The authors would like to acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility in carrying out this work (\href{http://dx.doi.org/10.5281/zenodo.22558}{dx.doi.org/10.5281/zenodo.22558}). }